rgscherf/clasic/README.md

-# clasic
+# drty

 A small imperative-looking language for experiementing with lexical scope.

 ## Usage

-Pass a string to `clasic.evaluator/evaluate-str`!
+Pass a string to `drty.evaluator/evaluate-str`!

 Functions are called with fn(x y) notation, mapping to Clojure fns under the hood.